kateolmstead/android-sdk/README.md

             <td><code>otherUserId</code></td>
             <td>String</td>
             <td>
                If applicable, the other user involved in the transaction.
-A contextual example is a player sending a gift to another player.
+A contextual example is a user sending a gift to another user.
             </td>
         </tr>
         <tr>